Table of Contents

 Expectations

-Depending on the complexity of the rhinoplasty, I will usually see most patients twice before their eventual surgery.
-We will discuss what our goals of surgery are.
-I will ask you what you are hoping to achieve (the look you are after), discuss the achievability of this and how we would go about it as well as possibly recommend other minor elements to refine to balance out this look.
-Occasionally patient’s cosmetic desires are in conflict with what I think is achievable or what would look aesthetically pleasing.
+Occasionally, the patient’s cosmetic desires conflict with what I think is achievable or would look aesthetically pleasing.
 In these instances, I would not proceed to surgery.
-Not every nose will suit every face and not all nasal aesthetics are achievable.
-I am quite clear on these issues during the consultations and document clearly our agreed goals of the surgery.
-If you change your mind or have some new ideas DO NOT bring these up when I pop in to say hello immediately prior to your surgery.
-Let my staff know and I will arrange another pre-op consult.
+Not every nose will suit every face, and not all nasal aesthetics are achievable.
+I am quite clear on these issues during the consultations and document our agreed goals for the surgery.
+If you change your mind or have new ideas, DO NOT bring these up when I pop in to say hello immediately before your surgery.
+Let my staff know, and I will arrange another pre-operative consult.

 Photos will be taken pre-operative in my office and at certain stages post-operative.
 An image morphing consult is usually part of our second consultation.

-You will see your anaesthetist immediately before your surgery who will discuss the anaesthetic process and at this stage you can raise any minor concerns you have.
-If you have significant health or other concerns in regard to the anaesthetic please raise these with me during your consults so I can notify the anaesthetist, if needed, well in advance.
-I like to keep rhinoplasty patients in hospital overnight to minimise activity, monitor blood pressure to reduce bleeding, manage pain as needed and keep cool packs on the cheeks and eyes to reduce potential swelling.
-I will see you the next morning at which stage most patients go home with discharge pain medication and antibiotics.
+You will see your anaesthetist immediately before your surgery, who will discuss the anaesthetic process, and at this stage, you can raise any minor concerns you have.
+If you have significant health or other concerns regarding the anaesthetic, please raise these with me during your consults so I can notify the anaesthetist, if needed, well in advance.

 Surgery

-Rhinoplasty may be performed as an Open (single small external incision [cut] on the narrow bridge of skin between the nostrils under the nose) or Closed procedure (no external incisions).
 Both types of rhinoplasty involve internal nasal incisions.
 Most rhinoplasties I perform are done in the open manner as this allows much better exposure/ access to the nasal framework to not only, much more accurately, achieve the desired cosmetic result but better access the nasal septum from above to improve the airway, source cartilage for grafts if necessary and allow better visualisation for stitches to shape and support the nose.
 Apart from the small incision externally under the nose (that should be expected to heal very inconspicuously), the open approach is well recognised as offering greater advantages in accurately shaping and supporting the nose.

 In some cases, grafts (of usually cartilage) may be required to strengthen and shape your nose.
 I will usually know this in advance and discuss it during our pre-op consults.
 This cartilage is usually taken from the nasal septum, but in some cases, a graft may need to be taken from your ear or, where a larger reconstruction is necessary, your rib.
 Again, this would be outlined pre-op if needed.
 I very regularly use rib cartilage for reconstructions.